Did you know you can claim tax depreciation on any property you operate as an Airbnb?

 And that’s where Capital Claims Tax Depreciation can help.
 Call us on 1300 922 220 and we’ll get the ball rolling!

-The savings: Based on the recent renovation the apartment had undergone and the value of the furniture, the estimate of annual tax depreciation entitlements that could be claimed on this Airbnb was $13,866, which breaks down to $265.86 a week and $37.98 a day.
+The savings: Based on the recent renovation the old traditional farm cottage and the value of the brand-new furniture, the tax depreciation entitlements that could be claimed on this Airbnb was $32,884 in the first full financial year and $126,846 over the first 5 financial years.

 The lesson: It’s really important to have an accurate, professionally completed tax depreciation schedule done for your Airbnb property.
-Using a professional who will claim everything you are entitled to is vital. $13,866 is a lot of money in anyone’s books and including this in their tax return will save the owner of this apartment a fair chunk of tax.
+Using a professional who will claim everything you are entitled to is vital. $32,884 is a lot of money in anyone’s books and including this in their tax return will save the owner of this farm cottage a fair chunk of tax.

 If you own an investment property, the best way to ensure your depreciation deductions have been maximised is to use a depreciation schedule prepared by Capital Claims Tax Depreciation.
-For an estimate of deductions you may be entitled to, or to have your current depreciation schedule reviewed free of charge, please don't hesitate to get in touch 1300 922 220.
+For an estimate of deductions you may be entitled to, visit our ‘Free Estimate of Deductions,’ or please don't hesitate to get in touch with one of our friendly experts on 1300 922 220.